tashaharrison/online-reservation-system/docs/design-document.md

 - Add authentication.
 - Add extensive tests for automated testing.
 - Add autoscaling for horizontal scaling of both the node and redis clusters.
+- Add queueing for the requests to hold a seat.
+This will help during busy periods.
+It should be possible to process requests for seats for several events concurrently and will protect both smaller and larger events.